pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

     process|pidfile|match=/etc/product/lock.pid

 PIQL will take the pid from `/etc/product/lock.pid` and search for a process with that id

+**Query 3: find a process by a certain command line argument**

+We now try to find processes that have `-Djava.awt.headless` as argument.

+    arg|*|match=.*-Djava.awt.headless=true.*

+    90198 /Library/Java/JavaVirtualMachines/1.7.0u.jdk/Contents/Home/bin/java
+    94136 /Library/Java/JavaVirtualMachines/1.7.0u.jdk/Contents/Home/bin/java

+In this example two matching processes were found.

+### Interactively testing piql queries

+The agent allows you to interactively test and refine piql queries at its command prompt.

+After the
+agent has started it will wait at the command prompt "`>`", where you can issue the piql query starting with the word `piql`:

+    > piql arg|*|match=.*-Djava.awt.headless=true.*
+    PIQL Query: [arg|*|match=.*-Djava.awt.headless=true.*]

+This example shows the query by argument that we have just seen in the previous paragraph.

 ## Discovery component revisited ##